 It’s important to note that first Simon’s model contained only three phases – implementation phase was added later.
 Also, we could add a fifth phase – monitoring, but that can be viewed as an input for the intelligence phase.

-The decision-making process starts with the intelligence phase.
+Firstly, the decision-making process starts with the intelligence phase.
 In the first phase, decision makers examine reality and try to identify problems or opportunities correctly.
 This phase is not only related to the Simon’s decision-making process, but also to other fields and other methodologies.
 For example, we like to practice Lean Startup methodology which emphasizes the importance of right problem definition before building anything (product or business).

 Additionally, one of the pillars of digital transformation is the data.
 Organizations need to become data driven.
 That means proper usage and implementation of Business Intelligence (BI) systems.
 Business Intelligence implementations are considered successful only if you have clear business needs and see real benefits from it.
 Business Intelligence is not just about data.
 It should be connected with organizational goals and objectives!

-Intelligence phase includes actions like:
+Therefore, intelligence phase includes actions like: